Humble confidence will strengthen your leadership position. Not many people follow a meek leader, but with humble confidence, you’re not meek.

 The leader sets a plan and has confidence that it is the right plan and in the team’s ability to execute it.
 That’s not to say that the leader won’t adjust the plan, but the leader’s confidence is contagious and it inspires others.
 It inspires them to the point that they’re willing to follow regardless of the trials that lay ahead.

 This confidence typically contains an element of passion.
-Think about the great leaders in athletics or the great warriors and generals.
+Think about the great leaders in or sports or the great warriors and generals.
 Passion.

 The entrepreneur, the athlete, the general, the great leader is known for bull-headed stubbornness.
 It’s not the stubbornness that is so critical.
 It’s the ability to ignore the naysayer and be passionate and confident in the plan.